Employer Insights

 Oregon has specific labor laws that vary by geographic region and cover most employment situations.
 These labor laws were created to give guidance to the employer and to protect employees.
 Research and understanding the various labor laws will ensure employers' adherence to Oregon law and reduce payroll errors

-Oregon is known for its frequent legislative updates when it comes to labor laws, and so it is crucial to have an Oregon Payroll and HR Service that can support your compliance, HR, and payroll operations.
+Oregon is known for its frequent legislative updates when it comes to labor laws, and so it is crucial to have an Oregon Payroll and HR Service that can support compliance, HR, and payroll operations.

 Contact us today to get help, or find a provider in Oregon today.